 This is another simple food, though it doesn’t claim to be a clean one.
-The main ingredients here are the meat and potatoes, quite literally.
+The main ingredients here are meat and potatoes, quite literally.
 This food is filled with vitamins and minerals and has no fillers like corn, wheat, or soy.
 This product is backed by the Wellness Guarantee.

-Vets seem to think that this is a good food for pets, and pets seem to love it too!
+Vets seem to think that this is good food for pets, and pets seem to love it too!
 You might find it kind of pricey for canned food, however.
 There is also an issue with cans being delivered severely dented.

 Buyers Guide – Finding the Best Dog Food for Dogs With Seizures